savani1904/antd-admin/README.md

 We very much welcome your contribution, you can build together with us in the following ways :smiley:

-- Use Ant Design Pro in your daily work.
+- Use Outlet Management System Pro in your daily work.
 - Submit [GitHub issues](http://github.com/zuiidea/antd-admin/issues)s to report bugs or ask questions.
 - Propose [Pull Request](http://github.com/zuiidea/antd-admin/pulls) to improve our code.